CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/quadbin/QUADBIN_FROMLONGLAT.md

 **Description**

-Returns the Quadbin representation of a point for a given level of detail and geographic coordinates.
+Returns the Quadbin representation of a point for a requested resolution and geographic coordinates.

 * `longitude`: `FLOAT8` longitude (WGS84) of the point.
 * `latitude`: `FLOAT8` latitude (WGS84) of the point.